ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

 **Tools**

 - [Microsoft Language Portal](https://www.microsoft.com/en-us/language)
-  _– Useful for finding and checking the standard translations of technical terms_
+  _– useful for finding and checking the standard translations of technical terms_
 - [Linguee](https://www.linguee.com/)
-  _– Search engine for translations and dictionary that enables searching by word or phrase_
+  _– search engine for translations and dictionary that enables searching by word or phrase_
 - [Proz term search](https://www.proz.com/search/)
-  _– Database of translation dictionaries and glossaries for specialized terms_
+  _– database of translation dictionaries and glossaries for specialized terms_
 - [Eurotermbank](https://www.eurotermbank.com/)
-  _– Collections of European terminology in 42 languages_
+  _– collections of European terminology in 42 languages_

 **Communities**